 Long-Term Memory

-Structured Visual Agents provide two blocks for managing short-term-memory:
+Structured Visual Agents provide two blocks for managing Long-Term Memory:

-• A block that typically runs at the end of a conversation turn and detects elements of the conversation that need to be remembered (either because it’s deemed important, or because the user explicitly asked for it)
+• Store in Long-Term Memory - Typically runs at the end of a turn and detects elements of the conversation that need to be remembered (either because it’s deemed important, or because the user explicitly asked for it)

-• A block that typically runs at the beginning of a conversation turn, and searches within the user’s long-term-memory, to add relevant facts and episodes, in order to help the Agent make better decisions and better respond to the user.
+• Retrieve from Long-Term Memory - Typically runs at the beginning of a turn, and searches within the user’s Long-Term Memory, to add relevant facts and episodes, in order to help the Agent make better decisions and better respond to the user.

 Setup

-These blocks are provided by the “Agent Long Term Memmory” plugin, which you need to install.
+These blocks are provided by the “Agent Long-Term Memory” plugin, which you need to install.

 These blocks require that the Agent runs in a specific Code Env, which you can configure in the “Settings” tab of the agent.
 The Code Env needs to contain the “pysqlite3” and “sqliteai-vector” packages.